Life is Complicated Enough.

-We, as humans, have a tendency to overcomplicate things, and Lord knows life is complicated enough these days.
-It feels like the world’s a swirling tidepool of theories and opinions, protests and counterprotests.
-It’s difficult to make a move without second-guessing if it’s going to offend someone or cause some kind of backlash because it may not be politically aligned with the issue of the day.
+We, as humans, tend to overcomplicate things, and Lord knows life is complicated enough.
+It can feel like the world is a swirling tidepool of theories and opinions, protests and counterprotests.
+It’s difficult to make a move without second-guessing if it might offend someone or cause some kind of backlash because it may not be politically aligned with the issue of the day.

 One of the rules a wise mentor of ours lives by is to ‘do the very best you can today, and when you know better, you’ll do better’.
 This advice doesn’t excuse a half-hearted attempt today because there’s always tomorrow.
-What it does, is encourage you to make the best decision you possibly can based on what you know today, and if circumstances change, reassess and redirect if warranted.
-But in the meantime, don’t beat yourself up or second guess yourself into paralysis.
+But it does encourage you to make the best decision possible, based on what you know today, and if circumstances change, reassess and redirect if warranted.
+But in the meantime, don’t beat yourself up or second-guess yourself into paralysis.
 Do what’s practical and makes sense at the time.

 Merriam Webster defines pragmatism as “a reasonable and logical way of doing things or thinking about problems that is based on dealing with specific situations instead of ideas or theories”.
 In other words, figuring out what’s practical rather than getting hung up on theory or abstract principles.
 It’s a rational approach to problem-solving because it’s about solutions that work in practice, rather than being ideal in theory.